george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/examples.md

 In this demo, you'll see:

 - Trigger zones that play animation montages when actors enter them
-- Smart positioning via Entry Points with teleport and MoveTo modes
+- Smart positioning via Entry Points with MoveTo modes
-- Looping animations while inside the zone
 - Queued access when all entry points are occupied
 - Interaction Points triggered via animation notifies
 - Full debug visualization of entry and interaction markers